EliseWindbloom/VMD-Automatic-Lip-Synchronization/README.md

 6. Run "UVR_v*_setup_*.exe" and go through wizard to install Ultimate Vocal Remover.

-## Convert Audio File To optimized, lip synced VMD
+## Convert audio file to optimized, lip-synced VMD

 1. *(optional)* Open **"Ultimate Vocal Remover"** if your audio contains more than just the voice.
     - Click "Select Input" and choose your audio file.
 Then click on "Select Output" to choose your save folder